RAJA-072/The-Jungle-Jorney_VR-Educational-Game/README.md

 ## Overview
 This VR project focuses on gamified education in the field of biology, specifically exploring the concept of food chains.
-The project consists of three interactive modules designed to engage players while teaching them about ecosystems and food relationships.
+The project consists of three interactive modules designed to engage players while teaching them about ecosystems and food relationships

 ## Modules